Build a Simple Media Connector

 Issue: Only First Image

-When filtering is false, download is called directly with the selected asset ID.
-However, when it is set to true, query is called first and then the first item from the call will be pushed into download.
+is called first and then the first item from the call will be pushed into download

 Issue: Double-clicking with Nothing Selected